iptv-org/iptv/FAQ.md

 * And a live streaming service with multibitrate (if possible).

 After you have your m3u8 link, add your channel information onto the [Database](https://github.com/iptv-org/database) repository, and submit an [issue](https://github.com/iptv-org/iptv/issues/new) to propose it to us.

+Note: There are cases of broadcasting a copy of third-party content (released previously in public) with the purpose of promoting, educating or commenting.
+This is known as fair use (also called "fair dealing" or "copyright exception") and should be important when broadcasting without problems on your TV channel.

 ### Is it possible to limit the broadcasting of my channel to my country only?
 If you do not want the channel to be broadcast outside your country (for legal reasons), we recommend using the [Geo-blocked] tag for your stream.